NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Low-latency cryptocurrencies with

 \begin{lemma} The proposed promise-based implementation of \emph{transfer(a,b,x)} and \emph{read(a)} is a correct implementation of an asset-transfer object type \cite{guerraoui2019consensus}. \end{lemma}

 \begin{proof} To show that the above implementation is equivalent to Guerraoui et al.'s message passing asset-transfer object implementation, which was originally proposed and proved correct in \cite{guerraoui2019consensus}, we prove that \name's issue and promise events satisfy, with high probability, the properties of the secure broadcast layer underlying Guerraoui et al.’s implementation.
-We take the properties of the broadcast layer that underlies Guerraoui et al.'s algorithm (namely, integrity, agreement, validity and source order \cite{guerraoui2019consensus}) and reformulate them by renaming the \emph{broadcast} and \emph{deliver} events by the \emph{issue} and \emph{promise} events (of our proposed blockchain model), respectively, the resulting properties are satisfied by \name with high probability.
+Next, we take the properties of the broadcast layer that underlies Guerraoui et al.'s algorithm (namely, integrity, agreement, validity and source order \cite{guerraoui2019consensus}) and reformulate them by renaming the \emph{broadcast} and \emph{deliver} events by the \emph{issue} and \emph{promise} events.
+Then, we prove that the resulting properties are satisfied by \name.

 \emph{Integrity: a correct process promises a transaction $t$ from a process $p$ at most once and, if $p$ is correct, only if $p$ previously issued $t$. } This is ensured since transactions in BBP are digitally signed and carry a unique identifier.